Contractor Injury Report

 Should you have any questions in relation to the content within the induction please direct them to your Seqwater Engaging Officer.

-The induction should be completed prior to arriving onsite and will need to be reviewed every 2 years.
+The induction should be completed prior to arriving onsite and will need to be renewed every 2 years.
+Note: if after 2 years you do not renew your induction, or fail to complete the induction within 21 days of creating your account, it will be automatically terminated from the system.

 For assistance with inductions, please read the following helpful guides: